ibexa/documentation-developer/docs/extending/creating_custom_dropdowns.md

 } %}
 ```

-# Drop-down attributes
+## Drop-down attributes

-The following attribute are available:
+The following attributes are available:

 |Name|Values|Definition|
 |---|------|----------|